 - To pay the requisite registration fee

 If an individual runs his business internationally, then it will be a better and safe idea to register the mark internationally or register the service mark through international trademark registration procedure.
+To learn more about federal trademark registration, please refer to USPTO website.

 Is it necessary to register a company trademark internationally?